 The mass market is good for certain things, the elite market is good for other things.
 One is not better than the other, they both exist and that’s good.

 (I realize that there are many many definitions of the word “Art”.
 In this blog post I’m talking about art shown in art fairs and museums)”

 The term “connoisseur” translates into two different meanings in German.
-It can either describe someone who knows and understands something very well, or someone who enjoys something very much.
+It can either describe someone who knows and understands something very well (Kenner), or someone who enjoys something very much (Genießer).
 I am an art connoisseur in the second sense.
 I enjoy art, even when I do not necessarily understand a piece of art in the way it was intended or in the way that others do.
-I enjoy art that allows people to interact with the artist, to interact with others, and to reflect on themselves.
+I enjoy art that allows people to interact with the artist, interact with others, and reflect on themselves.

-To enable artists to survive while exploring new art forms and engage in art discourses, the art world will have to remain elitist to a certain extent, whether one likes it or not, and beautiful objects might sometimes be considered to be decoration only, while other objects might be considered as art, regardless of their beauty, function or value.
-All of these, however, are in the eye of the beholder, as everyone can create or consider objects as art which they enjoy.
+To enable artists to survive while exploring new art forms, the art world will have to remain elitist to a certain extent, whether one likes it or not, and beautiful objects might sometimes be considered to be decoration only, while other objects might be considered as art, regardless of their beauty, function or value.
+Ultimately, it will remain in the eye of the beholder.

-Rafaël Rozendaal’s artistic practice is most well known for his moving images and websites, and he is one of the first artists to sell websites as art objects.
+Rafaël Rozendaal’s artistic practice is best known for his moving images and websites but his works also include art installations, drawings, prints and writings.
+He is one of the first artists to sell websites as art objects.
 Rozendaal’s installations involve moving light and reflections, taking online works and transforming them into spatial experiences.
-He also created BYOB (Bring Your Own Beamer), an open source DIY curatorial format that is spreading across the world rapidly.
+He also created BYOB (Bring Your Own Beamer), an open source DIY curatorial format that is rapidly spreading across the world.